rodralez/NaveGo/GSoC-2017_ideas-list.md

 ### Project 2: DEVELOPMENT OF A LIBRARY FOR IMPORT/EXPORT IMPROVEMENT.

-* **Brief Explanation:** To be able to import files in GPS standard formats (NMEA, RINEX, GPX, KML) and to export files for most popular GIS programs (QGIS,  Google Maps, ArcGIS).
+* **Brief Explanation:** To be able to import files in GPS standard formats and to export files for most popular GIS programs.

 * **Expected results:** One function in GNU Octave/MATLAB language should be develop for each import/export format.
+Among supported import formats are NMEA, RINEX, GPX, KML.
+NaveGo outputs should be export to GIS programs as QGIS, Google Maps, ArcGIS.
+More import/export formats may arise during project discussion with the student.
 Functions may be based on existing software as RTKLib.
-No GUI required.
 A User Guide for this library should be written.

 * **Prequisites:** GNU Octave/MATLAB, GPS, GNSS, GIS.